Beate G. Liepert

-Beate Gertrud Liepert is a research scientist at Columbia University, as well as in North West Research Associates, Redmond and a lecturer at Seattle University.
+Beate Gertrud Liepert is a professor at Bard College in the Hudson Valley of New York.
 Her research focuses on climate variability: inter-annual changes, centennial time scales, the water and energy cycles.

 Education

 Beate got her diploma in Meteorology at the Institute of Meteorology and Institute of Bioclimatology and Air Pollution Research, Ludwig Maximilians University of Munich, Germany.
 In 1995 she obtained a PhD in Natural Science at the Institute of Meteorology, Department of Physics, Ludwig-Maximilians University Munich, Germany.